 The Bodhisatta was once a crown prince.
 The king greatly valued his chaplain and made him a judge, even though he took bribes and cheated people.
 One time a victim of the chaplain’s corruption left the court after losing his suit, even though he had paid a bribe, and saw the Bodhisatta.
 This man fell at the Bodhisatta’s feet and begged him to tell the king the truth about the chaplain.
 The Bodhisatta pitied the man, so he took him back to the courthouse and judged the case himself, finding in the man’s favor and granting him the disputed property.
-The king heard loud applause burst from the courtroom, and when told the reason for it he appointed the Bodhisatta as judge.
+The king heard loud applause burst from the courtroom, and when told the reason for it, he appointed the Bodhisatta as judge.
 The chaplain, suddenly unable to collect bribes, decided to kill the Bodhisatta.

 While the chaplain ordered a sacrificial pit dug, the king detained his condemned family members and merchants, who were filled with fear and sorrow.
 He also had his men take his best elephants, horses, mules, and bulls to the pit and go around gathering all the other animals.
 Citizens protested in the streets and the king’s mother and father pleaded in tears with the king to stop this monstrous act, explaining that killing puts people on the road to hell, not heaven.
 But the king trusted his chaplain more than anyone else and he would do whatever it took to get into heaven, no matter that killing his family was breaking his heart.
-The Bodhisatta knew that the chaplain was seeking revenge for losing his job as judge, and only wanted him dead: calling for a fourfold sacrifice was a ruse to hide this fact from the king.
-So the Bodhisatta felt a strong obligation to save all the other lives.
+The Bodhisatta knew that the chaplain was seeking revenge for losing his job as judge and only wanted him dead: calling for a fourfold sacrifice was a ruse to hide this fact from the king.
+So the Bodhisatta felt a need to save all the other lives.

 In the Lifetime of the Buddha

 The chaplain was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and wanted to kill him so he could take over as leader of the sangha.
 With the help of King Ajatasattu, his chief supporter, who had murdered his own father to get the crown, Devadatta hired thirty-one of the best archers in the land and sent one to a spot where the Buddha walked every day.
-Devadatta told him to use a poisoned arrow to ensure the Buddha died and told him which road to use to return after the assassination.
+Devadatta told him to use a poison arrow to ensure that the Buddha died and told him which road to return by after the assassination.
 Then, to cover up his involvement in the murder, Devadatta sent two archers to that road to kill the first archer, four more to kill the next two, eight to kill the four, and sixteen to kill the eight.